 Making sure you secure a trademark for your band name is vital to the success of your band.
 Otherwise, another group can come in and use your name for their band.
 This can provide very difficult competition for you and may hurt the success of your band.

-As part of the application, you will need to decide whether to trademark text, a logo, or some other image.
+As part of the application, you will need to decide whether to trademark a logo, text, or some other slogan.
 For most band names, it is a good idea to trademark the text of your band name to provide the greatest protection for your band name.
 Otherwise, you may not have full protection should another band try to use the same name as yours.

 Step Four: Establish Your Band Name